UCAS code: P60

 The University of Plymouth are one of only a select number of UK universities to achieve triple gold – gold overall and gold for both underpinning aspects: student experience and student outcomes (Teaching Excellence Framework, 2023).
-With a wide variety of subjects on offer, notably their Marketing course is ranked 1st in the UK by the Guardian League Table, 2025, world-class facilities and career focused learning are at the heart of their degrees.
+With a wide variety of subjects on offer, notably their Marketing course has been ranked 1st in the UK by the Guardian League Table for 2025 and 2026, world-class facilities and career focused learning are at the heart of their degrees.
 Set in the middle of beautiful countryside and stunning sandy beaches, they also have a unique and special location to match your gold-rated education.

 •Undergraduate